Tiff Needell: Television career

 Needell is a television presenter and motoring journalist and co-hosted the original run of the BBC TV series Top Gear starting in 1987.
 In 2001, when the BBC cancelled Top Gear (the show was revived in 2002 under a new format), Needell and the whole cast defected and signed with Channel 5 to produce and host a new motoring show named Fifth Gear.
 Needell has also co-presented 'MPH' at Earls Court in 2003, 2004 and 2005 with Jeremy Clarkson and Richard Hammond and in 2006 with Clarkson and James May (because Hammond was recovering from an on-location accident in a rocket car which rolled over at top speed, leaving him in a coma).
 He also appeared very briefly in the 2005 Top Gear Comic Relief special, "Stars in Fast Cars".
 In 2009, he appeared on James May's Toy Stories featuring the building of a Scalextric around Brooklands, and also visited James May's Lego house.
 In 2011, he appeared on Top Gear, driving the Ariel Atom V8 in a race against a BMW S1000RR around the Top Gear Test Track.
 The segment was done in humour, with May supposedly driving the Atom V8, only for it to actually be Needell.

-He was one of several people suspected of portraying the elusive masked racing driver The Stig on the current format of Top Gear.
+Needell was one of several people suspected of portraying the elusive masked racing driver The Stig on the current format of Top Gear.
 The true identity of The Stig was eventually revealed as being Ben Collins late in production, necessitating Needell's return to Top Gear after a nine-year absence to train director Danny Boyle for his lap in the "Star In A Reasonably Priced Car" segment.
 In the same episode Clarkson referred to Needell as the "Emergency Stig".

 On 22 September 2013, Needell co-starred in Tommy Kendall's Fox Sports 1 show, Driven - A Race Without Boundaries.

 In 2016, Needell announced that Fifth Gear had ended.

 In 2018, Needell and others announced a new series of Fifth Gear was being filmed and will be shown on Quest in September of the same year; however, the 2019 series no longer features Needell in their presenter line-up.

 In 2020, Needell featured on a new TV show Lovecars: On The Road, which originated from the Lovecars YouTube channel where Needell travels Europe with his co-presenter Paul Woodman to try out no fewer than 50 cars.
 In early 2024 it was announced that the second series of the show would be broadcast on Amazon Prime.